ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/_review.md

             What is the main benefit of Function Multiversioning?
         answers:
             - I can reuse my binaries on different targets without sacrificing runtime performance.
-            - My application binaries will be smaller in size.
+            - My application binaries are smaller.
         correct_answer: 1
         explanation: >
             The binaries produced can be reused on different targets, but they might be larger in size.